LancerLab/croqtile/Documents/Documentation/macro-in-choreo.md

 }

 ```
-In the above code snippet, the inputs of choreo function 'matmul' are not dynamically shaped since the choreo pre-processor substituate 'M', 'N', 'K' to be the values of '256', '32', '64' ahead of choreo compilation.
+In the above code snippet, the inputs of choreo function 'matmul' are not dynamically shaped since the choreo pre-processor substitute 'M', 'N', 'K' to be the values of '256', '32', '64' ahead of choreo compilation.
 The benefit of passing host macros into choreo code is obvious.
 The data used in host code can be easily made consistent with the user choreo function.

 However, till now choreo only support 'simple' valued macros.
 Code like:
 ```cpp